mcantelon/fashion-quest/README.md

 Sample games
 ------------

-Four test games come with the source.
+Four test games come with the source and are location in the "games" directory.

 The game *"Fashion Quest: Daydream"* is very small and mainly for demo purposes.
-It lives in the "game" directory.
+It lives in the "games/daydream" directory.

-The game *"Pirate Adventure Knockoff"* is a port of the 1978 text adventure "Pirate Adventure" by Scott Adams and lives in the "pirate_adventure" directory.
+The game *"Pirate Adventure Knockoff"* is a port of the 1978 text adventure "Pirate Adventure" by Scott Adams and lives in the "games/pirate_adventure" directory.

 The game *"Cloak of Darkness"* is a port of a game that is used to compare IF frameworks.
 It shows how a game can be defined using one file (as is possible with games written using Inform and other frameworks).
-It lives in the "cloak_of_darkness" directory.
+It lives in the "games/cloak_of_darkness" directory.

-There is game stump in the *"new_game"* directory that can be used as a blank slate when starting development of a new game.
+There is game stump in the "games/new_game" directory that can be used as a blank slate when starting development of a new game.

 To try any of these use Shoes to open run.rb and select which you'd like